create3000/x_ite/docs/_posts/components/Interpolation/PositionInterpolator.md

 PositionInterpolator generates a series of triplet values.
 Results can be ROUTEd to a `<Transform>` node's 'translation' attribute or another Vector3Float attribute

-The PositionInterpolator node belongs to the **Interpolation** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The PositionInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy